matteonaccarato/im-with-you/README.md

 ## What I learnt
 - Interaction with remote services such as [AWS-S3](https://aws.amazon.com/it/s3/)
-- Deadlines & project management through specific techniques (Burn Down Chart / WBS / Gantt chart / CPM)
+- Management of projects and deadlines through specific techniques (Burn Down Chart / WBS / Gantt chart / CPM)
 - **AGILE** methodology

 <hr>